tripal/tripal_doc/docs/dev_guide/module_dev/fields/types.rst

 a data value from a single column in a single Chado table.
 For example, the `genus` column of the `organism` table of Chado stores the genus of an organism.
-For the organism pages provided by Tripal, a single-value field is used to provide the genus.
+For the organism pages provided by Tripal, a single-value field could be used to provide the genus.

 Tripal provides some ready-to-use field classes for single-values.
 These are: